splunk/splunk-operator/docs/KubectlSplunk.md

 - **Caching Issues**: If you believe the script is using an outdated pod from the cache, clear the cache by deleting the cache file.

+- **Password Retrieval Failure**: If the script fails to retrieve the password from the pod, ensure that:
+  - You have the necessary permissions to execute commands in the pod.
+  - The password file `/mnt/splunk-secrets/password` exists and is accessible.

 ---

 ## License